 • P6 - Science Centre Eco Garden

-The Performance-based Assessment PBA serves to provide an alternative form of summative assessment for teachers as well as move ourselves away from too much emphasis on the written exam.
+The Performance-based Assessment (PBA) serves to provide an alternative form of summative assessment for teachers as well as move ourselves away from too much emphasis on the written exam.
 Pupils will be assessed on their concept mastery and process skills.
-The lesson package for each topic-based PBA is designed to engage, deepen and extend the understanding of each pupil in the relevant topic.
+The lesson package for the PBA is designed to engage, deepen and extend the understanding of each pupil in the relevant topic.

 A rubric (breakdown of assessment components) will be provided to parents and pupils.
 The teachers will also brief the pupils in class before embarking on these lessons so as to ensure that pupils are aware of how they will be assessed.
 At the end of the series of lessons, teachers will provide the pupils with a breakdown of their marks so that pupils can gain a measure of their strengths and work on their areas of weaknesses.

 PRACTICAL TEST (P3 – P5), look at the paragraph below:

 The pupils will be assessed on their process skills and conceptual knowledge in one practical test.
 During lab activities and group work, pupils are given opportunities to use concepts and integrate process skills to inquire about things and phenomena around them.

 The process skills to be tested during the practical test include:

 2014 Primary Science Syllabus (Ministry of Education)